 The Pointe du Raz is almost but not quite the westernmost point of France but its huge waves hitting the beautiful high cliffs, its strong wind and its old light tower, named the “Little Old Lady” make this place a popular spot for tourists and locals.

 Whether you are traveling in a camper van or not, the best way to visit the famous Pointe du Raz is by a hike.
 So instead of using the parking spot right at the Pointe du Raz, we did park at the Pointe du van, another cape only some kilometers away and started our hike from there.
-If you want to know more about this hike, discover our post here.
+If you want to know more about this hike, discover our article Pointe du Raz: Hiking at the end of the world.

 We spent the night only some kilometers from there at the Pointe de Brezellec.
 The parking lot offers enough space for more than one campervan (even bigger ones) and a breathtaking view on the colorful cliffs.
 To our surprise, we were the only campers choosing this place for the night.